 - Historic Royal Palaces is committed to ensuring all staff and volunteers, including those with designated responsibilities, have received appropriate levels of up-to-date safeguarding training and awareness briefings.
-This will be a minimum of every two years for the DSLs. - The Executive Board are responsible for reviewing the policy and procedures every other year.
+This will be a minimum of every two years for the DSLs. - The Executive Board are responsible for reviewing the policy and procedures every other year. - Historic Royal Palaces will ensure staff and volunteers are carefully recruited and necessary checks are made in line with the Safer Recruitment and Vetting Policies. - Historic Royal Palaces is committed to working with the police and Children's Social Care Services and their Local Authority Designated Officer (LADO) in the borough in which the palaces are located especially if there are concerns about, or perceived risks, in respect of staff, trustees, contractors or volunteers.

-Policy Safeguarding Children and Young People Policy Owner Tom O'Leary (Director) Policy Reference FHS.01 Policy Author Alison Lightbown Most Recent Approval Date 15/05/2021 Policy Creation Date
+Policy Safeguarding Children and Young People Policy Owner Tom O'Leary (Director) Policy Reference FHS.01 Policy Author icy Author Alison Lightbown January 2024 Policy Creation Date 24/11/2017 Policy Revision Due January 2026